Home > Recreation

 Camping, including camping with horses, is permitted in designated areas.
 Dogs are permitted but should be leashed.

-Because the forest lies between Seneca and Cayuga lakes, there are innumerable nearby activities, including but not limited to visiting wineries, boating on the lakes, visiting state parks in the region, antiquing, enjoying local restaurants, and staying at some of the many bed and breakfast or inns in the region.
+Because the forest lies between Seneca and Cayuga lakes, there are innumerable nearby activities, including but not limited to visiting wineries, breweries, and distilleries, boating on the lakes, visiting state parks, antiquing, enjoying local restaurants, and staying at some of the many bed and breakfast, inns, cabins, or hostels in the region.

 Forest Map